Pbatch/pete-tionary/README.md

 * Cheaper/faster infrastructure (the current version of the website costs about 50p/h)
 * The ability to use a custom seed image
 * Test other image synthesis methods (VQ-GAN...)
+* Whatever you guys put in issues... :)

 ## Deploying your own version of the website